Marijuana Addiction Treatment Center in Austin, Texas

 Due to its rapid legalization in the United States, many mistakenly believe that marijuana use is completely safe.
-Unfortunately this puts many people at risk for developing dangerous addictions, either to marijuana itself, or to other “harder” substances.
+Unfortunately this puts many people at risk for developing dangerous addictions, either to marijuana itself, requiring marijuana addiction treatment, or to other “harder” substances.
 Although marijuana is admittedly not as physically addictive as other substances, it does carry a risk for serious psychological addiction and pose some major health risks.

 It is common for young men to develop a marijuana addiction in their teenage of college years, as weed is more easily attainable when compared to alcohol for underage users.
 It also used to help young men manage stress and cope with social anxiety during these formative years.